 If you think it’s fun to make Display Ads and send them out happily to all of their various homes across the GDN, wait until you look at where they’re showing up (what webpages run your ads), what ads deliver the most clicks, and what sites send the most people to your landing pages (click-through rate) for the lowest cost.

 Remember when you’re viewing GDN analytics, the changes you make may take as much as 24 hours to apply and take effect.
 Give your campaign a few days to measure campaign performance after you launch it.

 - The Google Display Network has tremendous reach at a low cost

 - It’s very different from the Google Search Network, and this is a great thing because you can build brand awareness using different targeting methods without bottoming out your budget

 - GDN comes with a lot of targeting flexibility outside of just keywords.
-Target people (demographics, interests, behaviors), content, or places
+Consider demographic targeting, or targeting based on interests, behaviors, content, or places

 - Take advantage of the different GDN ad types: responsive, image, video, and Gmail

 - Don’t neglect your landing pages.
 Unique landing pages are a good idea from a messaging continuity standpoint and from a Google Analytics standpoint: drill down into user behavior after the click and adjust where it makes sense

 - Digital marketing is an ecosystem and the Google Display Network is one part of it.
 So don’t kill yourself heading into the GDN.
 Start with one simple Display campaign goal and learn your way around before you really blow up the GDN’s capabilities.